 - Forgiveness amounts will be reduced for any employee cuts or reductions in wages.
 To substantiate their ﬁxed expenses, borrowers will have to provide source documentation for payroll expenses, rent and mortgage payments, and utility expenses as well as proof of payment for those expenses to the lender that is servicing the loan.
 If the expenses are approved, the SBA will purchase that portion of the debt from the bank and reduce the borrower’s loan principal.
 Forgiveness may not be provided for expenses that do not qualify under one of the above listed expense categories.

-Additional FAQs and the Loan Forgiveness application instructions can help you prepare for applying for debt forgiveness on your PPP loan.
+Additional FAQs can help you prepare for applying for debt forgiveness on your PPP loan.

 What are the terms of the loan?

 - All loan payments deferred for a minimum of 6 months